Virginia gets a 'B' for staying home as COVID-19 spreads

 Unacast’s metrics are on around a five-day delay.

-Urban areas have seen bigger slow downs than rural counties in Virginia with some having 50% or more increases such as Rockbridge and Wythe Counties in the southwest region of the state.
+Urban areas have seen bigger slowdowns than rural counties in Virginia, with some having 50% or more increases, such as Rockbridge and Wythe counties in the western region of the state.

-Hanover County Director of Public Works Michael Flagg said he’s seen a considerable drop in traffic over the last few weeks.
+Hanover County’s director of public works, Michael Flagg, said he’s seen a considerable drop in traffic over the past few weeks.

-Flagg said he is eager for things to get back to normal but in the meantime the reduced traffic has been helpful in keeping road crews safer.
+Flagg said he is eager for things to get back to normal but in the meantime the reduced traffic has helped keep road crews safer.
 He said heavy traffic can be a challenge to manage and it has taken pressure off of the essential crews and allowed them to focus on projects and keeping equipment sanitized during the crisis.

 Stella and others are getting creative in their compliance to the orders and finding ways to stay put while still working.

-A Memory Center in Chesterfield worker helped her into the 21st Century by showing Stella how to use Skype, she said.
+A worker at the Memory Center in Chesterfield helped her into the 21st century by showing Stella how to use Skype, she said.
 She can now call into the center and perform remotely.

 Post a comment as